napcs/elm2016/talk_script.md

 # Rethinking Front End Development With Elm

 This year I released a book called *Exercises For Programmers*, which is a collection of programming practice problems aimed at beginning coders.
-However, the problems in the book
+However, the problems in the book are great for solving problems in any language.
+I'm using the book to learn Elm, and this talk is all about sharing what I've learned about this little powerful front-end language.

 ## What's Elm?